dengxinb2315/TGS-comparison-for-bacteria-6mA/README.md

 ## Graphic abstract
 ![abstract](readme_fig/workflow.png)
 ## Data available
-Because Oxford Nanopore's basecall model is updated frequently, we recommend using the latest basecaller model for re-calling.All raw signal files are uploaded to the NCBI (BIOPROJECT:[PRJNA1119015](https://ncbi.nlm.nih.gov/bioproject/?term=PRJNA1119015))
+Oxford Nanopore's basecall model is updated frequently, we recommend using the latest basecaller model for re-calling.
+All raw signal files are uploaded to the NCBI (BIOPROJECT:[PRJNA1119015](https://ncbi.nlm.nih.gov/bioproject/?term=PRJNA1119015)).

 ## Code available

-**Notes:** The scripts are ordered according to their appearance in the figures.
+**Notes:** We highly recommend creating a separate conda environment to manage the following software tools.

 ### Envs